carsonzchen/MSiA423_ACE.AI/README.md

 **Success criteria**:

-* Model performance: 75% cross-validated classification accuracy on the pre-trained data *
+* Model performance: 75% cross-validated classification accuracy on the pre-trained data
-* Business metrics: 30% users enter more than 1 pair of players, 10% recurrent users in a month *
+* Business metrics: 30% users enter more than 1 pair of players, 10% recurrent users in a month

+## Backlog and planning
+** Theme **
+Help tennis enthusiasts, gamers, and column writers to discover possible directions of a tennis game with AI-powered predictions.
+Users can use parameters to simulate upcoming tennis matches or fantasize a hypothetical match-up between players in different eras who never played together.

+** Epics **
+* 1. Exploratory data analysis and data cleansing
+- Backlog stories
+- a) Data overview and descriptive statistics (1 point, planned)
+- b) Initial data cleaning with outliers, missing values, and other attributes (1 point, planned)
+- c) Dataset transformation to make it a standard format for predictive modelling (2 points, planned)

+* 2. Model building and validation
+- Backlog stories
+- a) Engineer feature set as predictor variables (4 points, planned)
+- b) Split data into training and validation sets (0 point)
+- c) Build an initial benchmark model for reference (1 point)
+- d) Iteratively develop a set of models with engineered features, optimize parameters to find the best model (4 points)
+- e) Validate the model using primary and alternative metrics (1 point)

+* 3. Product development
+- Backlog stories
+- a) Build data pipeline for the project (2 points??)
+- b) Build user iterface prototyupe for the project (4 points??)
+- c) Realize all functionality and improve user interface (8 points??)

+* 4. Product tests, refinement, and roll-out
+- Backlog stories
+- a) Perform tests on the use cases (4 points??)
+- b) Optimize product before roll-out (4 points??)
+- c) Final shipment of the product beta (2 points)

+** Icebox **
+- a) Include additional functionalities such as a short summary paragraph and additional statistics with the prediction
+- b) Display of important preditor variables that is associated with the prediction
+- c) Develop a more interactive and image-loaded user-interface for guidance
+- d) Display upcoming matches according to the ATP World Tour schedule

 ## Repo structure